PhoenixStormJr/Tortoise-tts-fast-longer/README.md

 # Use software
 Alpha Update:

 This update allows you to upload any length of audio files, as long as it's over 12 seconds.
 No splitting necessary anymore!
-But it may be glitchy, please test it and report any errors. :)
+But it may be glitchy, please test it and report any errors here: https://github.com/PhoenixStormJr/Tortoise-tts-fast-longer/issues. :)

 https://colab.research.google.com/github/PhoenixStormJr/Tortoise-tts-fast-longer/blob/main/tortoise_tts_faster_longer_alpha_update.ipynb